 Collaborative efforts animate and inspire some of our most beloved landscapes.
-Landscape Architecture Magazine interviewed David about one such collaboration with concrete luminaries, Concreteworks, who fabricated an innovative 3 ton, 20 foot long cistern to anchor the courtyard at 270 Brannan.
-Read the LAM post for more on the design, fabrication and unprecedented installation of the atrium-defining piece and stay tuned for some fresh photos of the newly completed courtyard on our website in the coming weeks!
+Landscape Architecture Magazine interviewed David about our 270 Brannan collaboration with concrete luminaries, Concreteworks.
+Together, we designed and fabricated a three ton, twenty foot long cistern to anchor the new office building's courtyard.
+Read the LAM post for details on the design, fabrication and unprecedented installation of the atrium-defining piece!
+Scope our project page for concept, site plan + photos.

 Meyer + Silberberg, in collaboration with Jensen Architects, has been invited to advance to Phase II of the St. James Park Design Competition.
 As one of four design teams selected by the City of San Jose, we’re elated and honored for the opportunity to transform this historic site into a vital downtown destination—a vibrant expression of San Jose and its people.

 We’re ideating with Jensen this week and can’t wait to dig in.
 Stay tuned for more as the competition evolves.